-The Fairfax-Falls Church community adopted a new approach to ending homelessness, called Housing First.
-What makes this approach different from traditional emergency shelter or transitional models is that people who are homeless are placed into permanent housing.
-Once in housing, people are connected to mainstream services according to their needs.
-Receiving these services is voluntary.
-They are provided by community-based Housing Opportunity Support Teams (HOST).
+The Fairfax-Falls Church community adopted a new approach to preventing and ending homelessness, called Housing First.
+What makes this approach different from traditional emergency shelter or transitional models is that people who are homeless are placed into permanent housing as quickly as possible with minimal barriers.
+Once in housing, people are connected to mainstream services to help support them in housing.
+These services are based specifically on the needs of the program participant and the services are voluntary.